paul-hammant/tbd/content/styles/index.md

 ## Short-Lived Feature Branches

-Suitable for active committer counts between 2 and 1000.
+Suitable for active committer counts between 2 and 1000, for the same repository

 {{< figure src="/styles/styles-tradeoffs-c.png" class="floatleft" title="center of the diagram above" >}}